 A primary focus of dairy farmers' daily work lives is the health and welfare of their cows.
 This focus is driven by a moral commitment and sense of stewardship that dairy farmers feel, as well as by a genuine appreciation and enjoyment of the cows themselves.
 Beyond these personal commitments, our NDA cooperative members are also keenly aware from a business perspective that as their cows go, so goes their business.
 The healthier their cows are, the more milk those cows produce.
 For all these reasons, NDA dairy farmers organize and build their operations around high quality animal care.

 NDA played a leadership role in emphasizing and evaluating animal care beginning in 2008.
 At that time, there were no widely accepted national standards for animal care, and consumer interest in this area was still modest.
 NDA developed their own extensive in-house web-based module for animal care assessment.
 This self-evaluation covered every major area of animal care and welfare.
-By the end of 2009, using this in-depth assessment, NDA had evaluated 40% of the co-op's dairy farms representing 55% of Darigold's milk supply.
+In the next year, using this in-depth assessment, NDA had evaluated a large number of the co-op's dairy farms.
 None of those who were evaluated were noted for any serious concerns in any of the major areas of animal care.
 Beyond their generally excellent performance in all the key areas, most NDA dairy farmers also appreciated the insights they gained from the evaluations about areas where they could improve.
 McDonald's recognized NDA as one of their Sustainable Suppliers of the Year based on the comprehensiveness and functionality of the web-based animal welfare evaluation tool and the solid performance and commitment to continuous improvement of NDA's farmers.

-Darigold's producer-owner daries have generally performed well on an advanced on-site animal welfare evaluation by second- and/or third-party evaluators.
+Darigold's producer-owner dairies have performed well on an advanced on-site animal welfare evaluation by second- and/or third-party evaluators.

 As corporate, consumer and national interest in animal welfare continued to grow, NDA came to the view that a national evaluation system would be more useful for customers and consumers than the unique NDA tool, no matter how pioneering or comprehensive.
 So beginning in 2011, NDA decided to transition to the newly emerging, nationally recognized F.A.R.M.
 (Farmers Assuring Responsible Management) program from the National Milk Producers Federation (NMPF).
 NDA leaders have served on various committees of the F.A.R.M program, helping assure its thoroughness.
 Today NDA sits on the Technical Writing Group of the F.A.R.M. program, working to ensure that the program is building continuous improvement into its standards of animal care.